 Mutt and Shania's second record, Come On Over, made her a superstar!
 It sold steadily for 2 years.
 I recall driving down Broadway in Nashville listening to "Love Gets Me Every Time" and thinking, "Those guitars sound like The Rolling Stones!"

 McCall reveals on page 110 that Clarence Edwards was Shania's father, not Jerry Twain.
 Things got nasty when the truth came out.
-Shortly afterwards, Shania broke all ties with Mary Bailey, the woman who had done so much.
+Shania broke all ties with Mary Bailey, the woman who had done so much.

-Even though Shania used her body to sell records, Mercury insisted she was more about music than image.
+Even though Shania used her body to sell records, Mercury insisted she was more about the music than image.
 Come On Over crossed into the pop genre, and sales skyrocketed.
 McCall documents the success of her concerts.